Group of students holding scientific toolbox.

 Teach your students not to fool themselves

-In a world flooded with information—and disinformation—we constantly make choices about what to believe.
-Our ingrained biases make it easy to fool ourselves.
-Scientists have spent centuries perfecting techniques to minimize bias and help them avoid falling into cognitive traps.
+In a world flooded with information, we continually make choices about what information to believe and human limitations and biases can make it easy to fool ourselves.
+Many people in the scientific community have worked to understand and counter these limitations, developing cognitive tools and techniques to minimize bias and avoid cognitive traps.
 But these techniques can be learned and used by anyone.
 For too long, these thinking tools have been missing from high-school education.
 That is why we have worked with a team of experts to create Scientific thinking for all: a toolkit.

 Group of teachers